Cincinnati Hospital Negligence Lawyer: Malfunctioning CareFusion AVEA Ventilators May Cause Serious Injury or Death

 CareFusion is recalling its AVEA ventilators because of a faulty fuse on the device’s alarm board, which may cause the ventilator to unexpectedly shut down.
 When ventilators shut down, patients may not receive enough oxygen, and may cause serious health consequences, including death.

-Joe Lyon has represented hundreds of individuals harmed by faulty medical device products nationwide.
-For questions related to the CareFusion AVEA lawsuit call for a no cost consultation (800) 513-2403.
+Joe Lyon is an experienced Cincinnati medical malpractice and Ohio product liability lawyer who has represented hundreds of plaintiffs harmed by faulty medical device products nationwide.
+For questions related to the CareFusion AVEA lawsuit call for a no-cost consultation (800) 513-2403.

 In a safety notice, CareFusion cited an electrical issue that “caused by an incorrect F1 fuse on the AVEA Ventilator Transducer Communication Alarm (TCA) Board which may fail/blow, causing loss of power.”
 The company urges health care officials to “immediately remove the ventilator from service.”

 The AVEA ventilator is intended for continuous breathing support for infants, children and adults.
 Modern ventilators, sometimes called “respirators,” are computerized machines, used in hospitals, home care, and emergency medicine.
 The machines are designed to move air into and out of the lungs, to provide breathing for patients physically unable to breathe.